Anoma9/Anoma9/README.md

 <!--**Anoma9/Anoma9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 My name is Anoma.
-I am a data analyst who is versed in SQL, Excel, PowerBi, Tableau and Python.
+I am a data analyst who is versed in SQL, Excel, R, PowerBi, Tableau and Python.
 Everyday, I get to create awesome experiences and engage with a vibrant data community.
 I am the founder of Women In Data Africa(WiDA) where I help women build skills to start data-driven careers.